Generalising Collins' Theorem: Preliminaries

 \subsection{Pictures}

 We shall make use of the duals of van Kampen diagrams, known as {\em pictures}.
 Originally a van Kampen diagram over a presentation was a finite decomposition of a surface (usually a disc or an annulus) as a 2-complex mapping cellularly to the standard 2-complex for the presentation.
-Pictures were introduced by Rourke in \cite{Rou} and studied in the relative context by the second author \cite{S81}.
+Pictures were introduced by Rourke in \cite{Rou} and studied in the relative context by the second-named author \cite{S81}.
 We generalise slightly the original definition.
-A picture arises from a continuous map $\Sigma\to Y$, where $\Sigma$ is a compact orientable surface, here a disc or an annulus and $Y$ a $2$-complex, using transversality.
-It consists of a finite collection of {\em discs} or {\em (fat) vertices}, whose interiors each map homeomorphically onto the interior of a $2$-cell of $Y$, and a properly embedded $1$-submanifold of the complement of the interiors of the discs, each component of which is called an {\em arc}, carries a transverse orientation and is labelled by a $1$-cell of $X$.
+Let $f:\Sigma\to Y$ be a continuous map from a compact orientable surface $\Sigma$, here a disc representing an identity in $\pi_1(Y)$ or an annulus representing a conjugacy relation in $\pi_1(Y)$, to a $2$-complex $Y$, made transverse to the centres of the 2--cells of $Y$ and to the mid--points of the 1--cells of $Y$.
+The preimages of neighbourhoods of the centres of the 2--cells form a disjoint collection of {\em discs} or {\em (fat) vertices} in $\Sigma$, and after a minor adjustment, the preimages of the mid--points of the 1--cells form a properly embedded $1$-submanifold of the complement of the interiors of the discs, each component of which is called an {\em arc}, carries a transverse orientation and is labelled by a $1$-cell of $X$.
 A small regular neighbourhood of each arc is mapped to the corresponding $1$-cell in the direction of the transverse orientation.
+Reading the labels around a fat vertex gives the boundary of the corresponding $2$-cell of $Y$, up to cyclic permutation and inversion.
+Reading labels around the boundary of a disc-picture (resp. the two boundary components of an annular picture) gives a nullhomotopic closed path in $Y$ (resp. a freely homotopic pair of closed paths in $Y$).

+Alternatively a picture can be obtained from its dual van Kampen diagram by placing a disc in the interior of each face of the diagram and an arc transverse to each edge in the boundary of a face joining the midpoint of the edge to the disc.

+A picture can be simplified if there is an arc joining two discs, such that reading in opposite directions round the two disks from the endpoints of the arc gives the same word.
+The two disks and the arc joining them can then be removed and the remaining arcs joined up in a coherent way.
+We also call this operation {\em cancellation} of the two disks.
+A picture is said to be {\em reduced} if this operation cannot be performed.

+The labelled graph on $\Sigma$ formed of the fat vertices and the labelled transversely oriented arcs is the picture over $Y$ of the map $f$.
+A picture is said to be {\em connected} if this graph is connected.
+(Note that this property is distinct from that of connectedness of the ambient surface $\Sigma$.)
+For more details on pictures, and examples of their usefulness in group theory we refer the reader to \cite{DH}, \cite{H4}.
 The generalisation of the original pictures is that we do not insist that the 1--cells in $Y$ be loops.
-For more details on pictures, and examples of their usefulness in group theory we refer the reader to \cite{DH}, \cite{H4}.